REGISTRATION IS CLOSED

 Telephone

 The international country code for China is +86.
-In general, mobile coverage is generally good in China's main cities, but less stable in remote and rural areas.
-Speak to your service provider about rates and roaming services.
+Overall, mobile coverage is generally good in China.
+Speak to your service provider about rates and roaming services, as roaming fees can be high.
+An eSIM with data can be a way to save money while you are away.

 Medical Facilities